voxel51/fiftyone/docs/source/teams/data_lens.rst

     Why a generator?
 Generators provide a convenient approach for long-lived, lazy-fetching connections that are common in databases and data lakes.
-    While Data Lens does support operators which do not execute as generators, we recommend using a generator during the beta period of this feature.
+    While Data Lens does support operators which do not execute as generators, we recommend using a generator for ease of integration.

 .. _data-lens-generating-responses: